Interactions-Nexus/Nexus-Wiki/guides/mobile-wallet/using-the-wallet.md

 The user has to enter his login credentials (username, password and PIN).
 There are two options to `Remember username` and `Keep me logged in` which the user can choose as per his preference.
 Cick on the`LOG IN` button which will login and load the wallet overview page.

 ---
+&nbsp;

-## Create User
+## Register
-New users will have to first create a Nexus account, select the `Register` page on the bottom bar (marked in red) which will load the register screen.
+New users will have to first register or create a Nexus account, select the `Register` page on the bottom bar (marked in red) which will load the register screen.

 To create a new user account, you will need the following:
 - username: This has to be a minimum of 2 charecters.